The Private Life of Chromium Browsers

 So now that you're under no illusion that ditching Chrome is a golden ticket to anything, what of the practicality of these three browsers?
 Well, Chrome of course is strongest there.
 On all platforms, it's extremely easy to install and keep updated.
 It includes the PDF viewer, Cloud Print support and Pepper Flash (which will soon be the only option for Chromium-based browsers in Linux).
 Chromium is at its best when coming from Linux repositories and is just as easy to deal with as Chrome.
 There's even an Ubuntu package to automate the download and extraction of Pepper Flash, so no Adobe stuff needed.
 Chromium can be fine on Windows, it's just that you may get stuck with a weird bug from the trunk build and you must either update manually or use a 3rd party solution.

 To wrap this up, I've personally used Iron in Debian, Mint and Windows from versions 7 to 14.
 My experience was that Iron was much buggier than any Chromium trunk build, buggy with stupid irritations like the back button and page refreshes not working.
-Some forum searching quickly showed that I wasn't the only one experiencing these things and that's what inspired the first version of this article, wanting to look into the three browsers' differences on a level no one had yet done.
+Some forum searching quickly showed that I wasn't the only one experiencing these things and that's what inspired this article, along with wanting to look into the three browsers' differences on a level no one had yet written about.

 Whatever your preference, the fact is that Chrome is no longer as upsetting as it was in the past, Iron is consequently no longer the safezone it once was (if it ever was) and Chromium still is in the middle wondering what everyone is arguing about.
 Take your pick and breathe a little easier.